TuiChain/blockchain/README.md

 Every time a loan is created, a loan contract is deployed.
 The market contracts and all loan contracts are reachable from the controller contract, which ties the whole thing together.

+Visit the [wiki](https://github.com/TuiChain/blockchain/wiki), for more information about the [design models](https://github.com/TuiChain/blockchain/wiki/Design-Models) which sustain the implementation.

 ### How to use this repo

 This whole repo is a Python package named `tuichain_ethereum`.